majorsaif/ScholarSwipe/README.md

 # ScholarSwipe - Match with your next citation

 A hackathon project built using FastAPI and the Perplexity Sonar API to help students and researchers quickly find, swipe, and save AI-summarized academic papers from trusted sources.
-Export liked papers for easy literature review and bibliographies..
+Export liked papers for easy literature review and bibliographies.

 ---